 When travelling through China, on top of a Chinese visa a special travel permit is required.
 It is not hard to obtain, but is not given out to independent travellers.
 Authorities require travellers to make plans with a licensed travel agent that will provide the travel permit prior to travelling.
 Make sure to have it handy when boarding flights or the train, as authorities sometimes check them along the way.
 It is also common for agents to ask for a prepayment before issuing the permit, but do exercise common sense and caution when handing over cash.

-There are two ways of entering Tibet if travelling through China.
+There are two ways of entering Tibet if travelling through mainland China.
 The first option is to take the plane from Beijing to Lhasa, with a stopover in Xining.
 The second is to take the train on the scenic Qinghai-Tibet railway, although the overall journey will take 40 hours.
-When pressed for time, flying in both directions will reduce the time getting there.
-But if time is not of the essence, taking the train for at least the second part of the journey helps ease travellers into the high altitude.
+When pressed for time, flying in both directions is obviously a time-saver, but if time is not of the essence, taking the train for at least the second part of the journey helps ease travellers into the high altitude.

-Tibet is located at very high altitudes that are significantly more so than those many of us are used to.
+Tibet is located at altitudes significantly higher than those many of us are used to.
 That means that there is 30% less oxygen up there, and that can cause altitude sickness for unaccustomed travellers.
 Symptoms may include headache, nausea, lack of appetite and fatigue.
 As these can well hinder travel plans, it is important to take medication before travelling and to make every effort to ease into the new altitude after arriving – drinking less alcohol and avoiding harsh physical activity should help alleviate symptoms when in situ.